 The rooftop outdoor spaces at The Waverly are designed to celebrate the very best that an urban lifestyle can offer.

-Inspired by the Luxembourg Gardens in France, the upper roof nimbly accommodates both swanky rooftop parties and day-to-day lounging.
+Inspired by the Luxembourg Gardens in Paris, the upper roof nimbly accommodates both swanky rooftop parties and day-to-day lounging.
 Moveable seating can be easily rearranged to provide maximum flexibility of use.
 The result is a cosmopolitan park-like experience geared for global travelers and those who appreciate the ability to seek out a shady spot on a hot day, as well as entertainers creating a singular experience for their neighbors and guests.

 Focus on Fun & Flexibility